-In fact, 79% of online shoppers who are dissatisfied with website performance say they won’t go back to that website to buy again.
+In fact, 79% of online shoppers who are dissatisfied with website performance say they won’t return to that website to buy again.

 That’s almost 80 visitors out of 100!

-The truth is the same for real estate website visitors: slow websites kill conversions.
+The truth is the same for real estate website visitors: slow websites hurt conversions.

 What a silly way to lose thousands of dollars.